sdc17/sdc17.github.io/README.md

-# A Note For (Basically Medical) Medical Image Segmentation
+# A Note For (Basically Medical) Image Segmentation